Guscraftin/bot_XperPool/README.md

 - Mission system.
 - Send a welcome message to the new user.
 - Send a welcome message in the general channel when a user receives the "members" role.
+- Shop system.
 - Suggestion system.

 ## Database
+- Items: Items for sale in the shop.
 - LogMissions: log when a member react to a mission.
 - Member: score of a member for the economic system.
 - Missions: all mission send in public channel.